f5devcentral/f5-big-iq-lab/docs/class5/module9/lab1.rst

 The below script takes Azure parameters and creates Azure resources.
 These resources are used in BIG-IQ as a place to our BIG-IP to be deployed and configured.

-SSH Ubuntu host in UDF:
+SSH Ubuntu host in lab environment:

 .. image:: pictures/image22.png
   :align: left